kubernetes-sigs/gateway-api/geps/gep-1713/index.md

 ```

 The ListenerSet `user-listenerset` should be marked as Conflicted, as the `parent-gateway`
-has a listener definition called `foo` that conflicts with the ListenetSet definition
+has a listener definition called `foo` that conflicts with the ListenerSet definition
 called `myapp`.
 The conflict happens because hostname is the same on both `ListenerSet`
 but they use different termination TLS certificates: